Last Update: 12/14/21

 In our many years of representing plaintiffs and their families in injury cases resulting from car accidents, slip and falls, pedestrian accidents, and other situations where they have been hurt because of the actions of another, we know that making the decision whether to accept a settlement offer is a matter that involves considerable soul searching.
 The decision is actually a business decision, just as the decision made by an insurance company what to offer is a business decision.

-The strength and weakness of the case are the most significant matters that must be evaluated in deciding whether to accept an offer..
+The strength and weaknesses of the case are the most significant matters that must be evaluated in deciding whether to accept an offer..
 However, how a lawsuit and the stress of litigation will impact their lives is worthy of much consideration, too.
 Plaintiffs at different stages of their lives may view the choice between settlement and trial from very different perspectives.
 And that is perfectly fine.
 We understand.
 The decision to settle is the client’s decision, not the lawyer’s choice.

 What Should You Do Now?